mixuala/adventures-in-AI/slides.md

 7. how do you teach the right things?

-> Imagenet learning breakthroughs by model
+> ImageNet: learning breakthroughs by model architecture
 >
 9. It's an art, not a science
 	- ImageNet breakthroughs
+	- path of new ideas
 10.
 > talk about

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTE3OTg5NzI2LDE4NzM4MzYxMjksMTY2Nj
-Y1OTE4NiwtMTQ1NTgxMDkzOSwtMjU4MTAzOTY3LC0xNTM0OTkw
-NjQ0LDIwNDAyOTc2MjJdfQ==
+eyJoaXN0b3J5IjpbLTMyMjY1MDg4NSwxODczODM2MTI5LDE2Nj
+Y2NTkxODYsLTE0NTU4MTA5MzksLTI1ODEwMzk2NywtMTUzNDk5
+MDY0NCwyMDQwMjk3NjIyXX0=
 -->